-Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Claims
+Survivors Of Sexual Abuse By Nuns Want Greater Visibility For Their Accusations

 When victims do come forward, sexual abuse claims against nuns, monks and religious order priests are usually dealt with by their respective orders, not local dioceses.
 Similarly, many diocese-run compensation programs aimed at investigating and resolving sexual misconduct claims only accept victims of parish priests.

 Big investigations into sexual misconduct at Catholic institutions, such as last year's Pennsylvania grand jury report, also tend to focus on diocesan clergy, not on women religious.
-Pennsylvania's sweeping probe named 301 priests accused of sexual misconduct by more than 1,000 young victims, but did not compile claims against religious sisters.
+Pennsylvania's sweeping investigation named 301 priests accused of sexual misconduct by more than 1,000 victims but did not compile claims against religious sisters.
 It contained only one passing reference to a sexually abusive nun.

 "Survivors went looking to find their stories listed among those shared [in the grand jury report], and they weren't there," said Mary Dispenza, with the Survivors Network of those Abused by Priests, or SNAP.
-"That has cuased some of them to make calls to ask, 'Why aren't there more stories?
+"That has caused some of them to make calls to ask, 'Why aren't there more stories?
 Can my story be counted?'"

 Dispenza, a former nun and the point person for abuse by nuns with SNAP, said 60 people have reached out to her since last August, when the grand jury's findings were released.
 In response, this month SNAP started holding a virtual support group for victims of sexual abuse by nuns.